Michael Jordan Is Exactly Who I Thought He Was

-Someone off-camera holding a phone asked Jordan if he wanted to speak with his wife.
+Someone off camera holding a phone asked Jordan if he wanted to speak with his wife.
 He nodded, reached for the phone, and then the scene was over, before he could speak.
-It was the documentary’s first direct acknowledgement that Jordan even had a wife, and it was episode six.
+It was the documentary’s first direct acknowledgement that Jordan even had a wife, and it was Episode 6.
 Five months later, Jordan retired from basketball for the first time, citing his loss of desire for the game.

 Michael Leahy’s 435-page book When Nothing Else Matters, which documents Jordan’s second attempted basketball comeback, this time with the Washington Wizards, feels instructive here: Leahy finds Jordan again in search of success and adoration, three years removed from his final season—the last dance, eh?—with the champion Chicago Bulls.
 When Leahy, a Washington Post journalist, starts his reporting, Jordan is in a bit of a midlife crisis, as his new career running the Wizards’ basketball operation had been a disappointment.
 The Wizards’ co-owners and other NBA front-office types suspected Jordan didn’t have the work ethic necessary for success in that role.
 The team went 36–89 with Jordan as an executive in two seasons, neither of them resulting in a playoff berth.
 So Jordan gave in, again, to his apparently unquenched desire for basketball, or at least returned to the only thing that really made him feel like himself, descending heroically from the executive suite to restore the fortunes of the Wizards and his own flagging reputation.